learnwithvidya/websiteAuditing/README.md

 # websiteAuditing
-A webpage that finds the vulnerabilities in the given website.
+A webpage that finds the vulnerabilities of any website.